Batumi: Ottoman rule

-Russian Imperial era (1878–1918)
+Imperial Russian rule

-Batumi was the last major Black Sea port to be annexed by the Russian Empire during its conquest of the Caucasian Black Sea coast.
-Under the terms of the Treaty of San Stefano (ratified 23 March 1878), signed between Russia and the Ottoman Empire following the Russo-Turkish War (1877–1878), Batumi was ceded to Russia and formally occupied on 28 August 1878.
-It was declared a free port (*porto franco*) until 1886 to encourage trade and foreign investment.
-Initially functioning as the center of a special military district, it was incorporated into the Kutaisi Governorate on 12 June 1883.
-On 1 June 1903, together with the Artvin Okrug, Batumi was reorganized as the Batum Oblast under the direct administration of the Viceroy of the Caucasus.
+It was the last Black Sea port annexed by Russia during the Russian conquest of that area of the Caucasus.
+In 1878, Batumi was annexed by the Russian Empire in accordance with the Treaty of San Stefano between Russia and the Ottoman Empire (ratified on 23 March).
+Occupied by the Russians on 28 August 1878, the town was declared a free port until 1886.
+It functioned as the center of a special military district until being incorporated in the Kutaisi Governorate on 12 June 1883.
+Finally, on 1 June 1903, with the Artvin Okrug, the Batum Okrug was established as the Batum Oblast and placed under the direct administration of the Viceroy of the Caucasus.

-Batumi’s expansion accelerated with major infrastructure projects: the completion of the Batumi–Tiflis–Baku railway in 1883 and the opening of the Baku–Batumi pipeline in 1907.
-These developments turned Batumi into the chief Russian oil port on the Black Sea.
-The city’s population doubled within two decades, rising from 8,671 in 1882 to 12,000 in 1889, and by 1902 reached around 16,000, including about 1,000 employed in the oil refinery of Baron Rothschild’s Caspian and Black Sea Oil Company.
+The expansion of Batumi began with the construction of the Batumi–Tiflis–Baku Transcaucasus Railway (completed in 1883), and the Baku–Batumi pipeline which opened in 1907.
+Henceforth, Batumi became the chief Russian oil port in the Black Sea.
+The population increased rapidly doubling within 20 years: from 8,671 inhabitants in 1882 to 12,000 in 1889.
+By 1902 the population had reached 16,000, with 1,000 working in the refinery for Baron Rothschild's Caspian and Black Sea Oil Company.